 Master Naturalist Program participants have the opportunity to:

-Master Naturalists must complete 40 hours of field and classroom learning and 60 hours volunteer service within two years to become a Certified Master Naturalist.
-To remain active in the program, an additional 30 hours volunteer service and 10 hours of continuing education must be performed yearly.
+Master Naturalists must complete 40 hours of field and classroom learning and 60 hours of volunteer service within two years to become a Certified Master Naturalist.
+To remain active in the program, an additional 30 hours of volunteer service and 10 hours of continuing education must be completed each year.
 Read more in the Master Naturalist policies and bylaws.

 A training session will only be held if 10 or more participants are registered.